-Pinto Colvig, born Vance DeBar Colvig, August 11, 1892 in Jacksonville, OR, was one of seven children of William Mason Colvig (1845 - 1936), aka Judge Colvig, and Adelaide Birdseye Colvig (1856 - 1912).
+Pinto Colvig, born Vance DeBar Colvig, August 11, 1892 in Jacksonville, Oregon, was one of seven children of "Judge" William Mason Colvig (1845 - 1936) and Adelaide Birdseye Colvig (1856 - 1912).
 Although Pinto attended but did not graduate from Medford High School, he was accepted at Oregon Agricultural College, where he took art classes and played clarinet in the band.

 After marrying Margaret Bourke Slavin (1892 - 1950) in 1916, Pinto lived in San Francisco, where four of their five sons were born.
 The fifth son was born in Los Angeles.

 In San Francisco, Colvig worked with Byington Ford and Benjamin Thackston "Tack" Knight at the Animated Film Corp., a company which produced animated cartoons years before Walt Disney.
 In 1916 the partnership produced "Creation," claimed to be the world's first feature-length cartoon.
 In 1919, Pinto produced "Pinto's Prizma Comedy Review," recognized as the first color cartoon.
 The cartoon, like all of Pinto's pre-Hollywood animation production, is now considered lost.

 Pinto and his family moved to Hollywood in 1922, where he worked as a title writer, animator and comedian on silent comedies and early sound cartoons.

 In 1930, Pinto signed an eight-year contract with Walt Disney.
 In addition to working on cartoon stories and characterizations, Pinto created sound effects for cartoons and provided voices for Disney characters Goofy, Pluto, Grumpy and Sleepy.
 Pinto also wrote the lyrics for “Who’s Afraid of the Big Bad Wolf” and "The World Owes Me a Living."